Aaitit

-Aaitit (Arabic: عيتيت) is a municipality located in Tyre District, South Lebanon, north of Qana.
+Aaitit عيتيت) is a municipality located in Tyre District, South Lebanon, north of Qana.

 History

 In the early 1860s Ernest Renan noted: "Its antiquities are a stone with three circles, two with rays, in which are crosses (not of great age), a grotto, and beside it a good sarcophagus lid serving to support a press.
 Near Aitit is a rectangular cemetery, well preserved".

 In 1881, the PEF's Survey of Western Palestine (SWP) described it as "A village, built of stone, containing about 450 Metawileh, situated on hill-top, surrounded by olives and arable cultivation; water supplied from cisterns and a spring near."

 They further noted: "There are traces at this village of ancient remains.
 It is said by the natives that there was once a church here.
 There are broken pillars scattered about, stone lintels, three caves, and three olive-presses, with cisterns."

 Aitit is mainly occupied by the family of the Mohsens, who have the majority of the village.